One does not sell the Earth upon which the people walk.

 9. Try a few of these ten simple things you can do to live in better harmony with the environment.

-10. Did you know that 99% of everything the average American purchases is trashed in only six months?
+10. Watch the 21-minute film The Story of Stuff.
+Did you know that 99% of everything the average American purchases is trashed in only six months?
 Train yourself to be a thinking citizen, not a mindless consumer.
 Buy less.
 If you’re renting storage space, most likely you have too much junk.
 Fix broken possessions.
 Avoid impulsive spending.
 Recognize slick advertisements that try to seduce you into buying things you really don’t need.
 Borrow and loan items with friends, especially hardware tools for short-term projects.
 Nurture the habit of using a variety of free resources at your local public library.
 Librarians are glad to help.
 Just ask.